johannschopplich/kirby-headless-starter/README.md

 ]
 ```

-> ℹ️ The KQL default endpoint `/api/query` remains using basic authentication.
+> ℹ️ The KQL default endpoint `/api/query` remains using basic authentication and also infers the `kql.auth` config option.

 ### API Builder